-To be effective, a wellness program should do two things well.
-First, it should help improve the health of all employees, especially those with elevated health risks.
-Second, it should help the healthy employees stay healthy.
-When these two things happen, there is a reduction in the cost of employee health care, and improvements in both productivity and morale.
+To be effective, when you start health contingent wellness programs, you should do two things well.
+First, the program should help improve the health of all employees, especially those with elevated health risks.
+Second, the program should help the healthy employees stay healthy.
+When these two things happen, there will be a reduction in the cost of employee health care, and improvements in both productivity and morale.
 But all of this is easier said than done.

 Even though there are clear benefits to having a healthy lifestyle for both individuals and companies, there is a need to tread lightly on anything that involves an employee’s personal life.
 Problems arise when organizations dictate what individuals can and cannot do away from work.

 Workplace wellness programs that provide opportunities for growth and improvement in the quality of life — while respecting personal space — are more likely to demonstrate positive outcomes.
 Every workplace is composed of individuals with different behaviors, habits, cultural influences, and health characteristics.
 Some employees are extremely healthy, while others live with a variety of elevated health risks or may even have a chronic disease.
 And none of this is static.
 People change.
 People with good health can develop health risks and the opposite is also true.

 Efforts to provide wellness programming for all the employees within an organization is a challenge.
 Throw in an incentive program that requires complicated risk tracking, behavior change interventions, and various degrees of rewards, and things can get complicated very quickly.

 With a limited budget, most wellness programs struggle to strike a balance between helping the healthy stay healthy and helping employees with elevated health risks improve their health.
 More often than not, programs focus on just one subset of the workforce population while the rest of the employees get neglected.

 Here is a short video that shows how a well-organized health contingent wellness program can adequately fulfill its duty to both the healthy employees and those with elevated health risks.